MachinLeninIC/biograph/README.md

 ![](logo.png)

-BioGraph is a library for manipulating structures in PDB files as graphs, with the purpose of training machine learning models.
+BioGraph is a library for manipulating structures in PDB files as graphs with the purpose of training machine learning models.
 Additionally it provides functionality for making pipelines based on those graphs.
 It is based on [BioPython](https://github.com/biopython/biopython).